 - Seal the cut from the edge of the plastic to the stencil cutout.

 - Prepare the yellow fabric paint for the petals.
 You can spoon some onto a flat surface.
 I used a polystyrene tray.

 - Cover a firm board in plastic, and place inside the t-shirt underneath the area to be printed.
-The t-shirt fabric should lay flat without any creases
+Because the printing needs to happen on a smooth surface, the t-shirt fabric needs to lay flat without any creases.

 - Position the petal stencil in the centre of the t-shirt.
 Use masking tape to secure in position